patrick-hermann-sva/create-send-webhook/README.md

 stuttgart-things/create-send-webhook
 =======================================

-role to configure and send customized webhooks to targets like MS TEAMS (supports connector cards).
+configure and send customized webhooks to targets like MS TEAMS (supports connector cards).

 install this role
 -----------------